Violence Prevention:

 Sadly, with gun violence becoming an epidemic in the US and here in the Capital Area, many of us are forced to have to talk to our kids about this topic far sooner than we’d like.

-The following pieces offer advice for parents.
-One of the key messages is to keep what you tell your children simple, direct, and use conversations as an opportunity to reinforce your family’s own values.
+When talking to youth: Keep your message simple, direct, and use these conversations as an opportunity to reinforce your family’s own values.

 -